6a6aadnan/Inventory-Manager/README.md

 ## Overview

-Inventory Manager is a C++ application that allows users to manage a collection of computer hardware items.
-It provides functionality to add new items, remove existing items, search by model, and display the current inventory.
-Data persistence is achieved using a text file (`hardware_inventory.txt`).
+Inventory Manager is a C++ application designed for managing a collection of computer hardware items.
+It allows users to add new items, remove existing ones, search by model, and display the current inventory.
+Data persistence is now achieved using PostgreSQL hosted on Amazon RDS, replacing the previous text file storage.

 ## Features